-Results: As noted above, two faculty line were filled within the current review period.
-The start-up packages for both positions utilized a combination of college and departmental funds.
-In the case of the Wright-Markey position, its endowment account was used to provide stat-up funding for Dr. Goehring.
+Results: As noted above, multiple new faculty members have been hired during the overall period of review.
+The two most recent faculty hires utilized start-up packages that came from a combination of college and unit funds.
+In the case of the Wright-Markey Endowed Chair position, the endowment account was used to provide start-up funding for Dr. Goehring.
 A generous donation from the Kentucky Thoroughbred Owners and Breeders Association provided support for laboratory renovations for the Wright-Markey Chair.
 In the case of the pathologist position, UKVDL funds were the source of the start-up package.

-Analysis of results and reflection: Our start-up packages have been highly competitive.
+Analysis of results and reflection: Our start-up packages have been competitive.
 These funds provide the new faculty with the means to establish their research program and support their efforts to procure external funding for their programs.
-Owing to the limited availability of college funds for start-up packages, the department will need to be more reliant upon its own resources for this purpose.
-In terms of endowed chair positions, this entails using the saved distribution funds for this purpose.
+For endowed chair positions, the saved distribution funds in the endowment can be used for this purpose.
 Non-endowed positions will require other sources of funding.